Who won the debate? The Mexican peso says it wasn't Trump

 Financial markets wasted no time in giving their verdict on the first U.S. presidential debate: Donald Trump didn't do well.

-As Trump and Hillary Clinton sparred on live TV, one key financial barometer of the Republican nominee's prospects started moving sharply.
-The Mexican peso soared more than 2% against the dollar.
+As Trump and Hillary Clinton sparred on live TV, one key financial barometer of the Republican nominee's prospects started moving sharply: the Mexican peso soared more than 2% against the dollar.

 In recent weeks, the Mexican currency has been moving in the opposite direction to Trump's poll numbers.
 As they have improved, the peso has dropped, hitting an all-time low against the dollar ahead of Monday night's debate.